 BPC Breaks Promises

-- BPC still hasn’t paid what it owes to The Bahamas for its existing leases.
+- BPC still hasn’t paid what it owes to The Bahamas for its existing licenses.
 What guarantees do we have they will pay in the future?

 - The current Environmental Impact Assessment (EIA) deals primarily with certain aspects of exploratory drilling – it does not fully address toxic discharges into our waters from the drilling fluids or the cumulative impacts of many wells, if oil is found.
 This is accepted as a basic requirement of EIAs around the world.